Bert-JanP/Hunting-Queries-Detection-Rules/Azure Active Directory/SuccessfulDeviceCodeAuthenticationUnmanagedDevice.md

 The solutions for Sentinel (SigninLogs) and Defender XDR (AADSignInEventsBeta) differ slightly, but have the same output.

+You can also include a filter for the Microsoft Authentication Broker application, appId = 29d9ed98-a469-4536-ade2-f981bc1d605e.
+This application can generate a bunch of false positives in the results, due to benign onboarding activities.

 #### Risk
 An adversary managed to succesfully sign-in to your organization using device code authentication.